yunkunrao/tendermint.com/content/guide/launch-a-tmsp-testnet.md

 ```
 mintnet destroy --machines="mach1,mach2,mach3,mach4"
 ```

+Note you can use the `--machines` flag on any command to specify machines, for instance `--machines mach[1-3],mach7` will apply to mach1, mach2, mach3, and mach7.

 TODO: Document tutorial on docker-machine ssh mach1, docker ps, etc, or at least link to good Docker tutorials.